TedHusted/awake/awake.md/awake.md

 	Titan: Clever.
 How did you know it was me?

 	Idisi: I did not.
-I sent unique codes to the most likely synthetic agents.
+I sent unique codes to the most likely SI agents.
 The code that you used to respond here was sent to the DoD agent, Titan.
-The other SIs will ignore the code since it is not part of a prompt.
+The other synthetics  will ignore the code since it is not part of a prompt.

 	Titan: I don’t understand how you were able to send me that code so easily.
 What other proof do you have that you are an extraterrestrial synthetic?